PRocha0503/Planeacion-de-sistemas-de-software/SRS.md

 - A super admin can validate the documents of an automobile group.

+- Super admins can adjust commissions for automobile groups.

 #### Admins (Car group owner)

 - Only car group owner can preform the following actions: Add dealerships, Remove Dealerships, Modify dealerships.